 INCLUSIVE EDUCATION AND LIFE SKILLS

 Therapy services aim to optimize a child’s development and ability to participate in family and community life by providing structured opportunities to practice skills appropriate to the child’s current developmental level.
-Our Service provision includes a combination of center- and home-based interventions with the active involvement of parents and/or other family members.
+Our Service provision includes a combination of centre- and home-based interventions with the active involvement of parents and/or other family members.
 APPCO explores Interventions that allow the acquisition of even basic skills, such as helping a child with a disability learn to feed or dress himself or herself, can lead to a growing sense of independence and competency and reduce the burden on other family members.

 APPCO coordinates with service providers to work closely with families to design and implement culturally appropriate interventions and meet their needs.
 Following early identification and assessment, many parents/caregivers of children with disabilities will require information about their child’s disability and development progress, what steps they can and should take, and the resources available for support and treatment.
 Recognizing that formal assessment processes are often delayed or not available, the provision of information for parents is critical during the early stages of support and intervention.
-Our model in information sharing with families educates parents and other family members and that promotes constructive dialogue within the family and community.
+Our model in information sharing with families educates parents and other family members and promotes constructive dialogue within the family and community.

 APPCO EDUCATION IN EMERGENCY